bak3s/bak3s.github.io/_posts/2020-01-10-australian-micro-investment-apps.md

 Typically when you are investing with micro transactions, you are buying an unlisted fund.
 Unlisted funds are not traded on the ASX, instead you purchase a "unit", and the unit is tracked against the listed companies, ETF or fund.

-Micro-investing with apps in Australia is easy, and the minimum amount to invest to start is low, and apps like Raiz allow you to round-up your credit or debit card purchases and automatically invest.
+Micro-investing with apps in Australia is easy, and the minimum amount to invest to start is low.
+Apps like Raiz allow you to round-up your credit or debit card purchases and automatically invest.
 However, it is worth noting that after a certain threshold there may be a management fee.

 ## List of micro-investing apps in Australia